-Accumulated other comprehensive loss totaled \$2.1 million at December 31, 2019, an increase of \$1.3 million compared with year-end 2018 and an increase of \$1.5 million compared with year-end 2017.
+Accumulated other comprehensive income totaled \$288 thousand at December 31, 2020, an increase of \$2.4 million compared with year-end 2019 and an increase of \$1.0 million compared with accumulated other comprehensive loss at year-end 2018.
 Certain employees participate in a non-qualified Defined Benefit Pension Restoration Plan (Plan).
 Accounting guidance requires recognition of the Plan's underfunded status and unamortized actuarial gains and losses and prior service costs or credits as a liability with an offsetting adjustment to accumulated other comprehensive income/loss.